codetricity/custom_dart_package_tutorial/README.md

 The code for each tutorial is in a separate branch.

-* Lesson 1: Building a custom dart package [video](https://youtu.be/nGkw3olDmpg) - Available May 17, 2021
+* Lesson 1: Building a custom dart package.
+[Lesson 1 video](https://youtu.be/nGkw3olDmpg) - Available May 17, 2021
-* Lesson 2: Using provider for state management
+* Lesson 2: Using provider for state management.
+Lesson 2 Video on YouTube - Available May 24, 2021

 ![branch selection](docs/images/branch_selection.png)